PCC-CS-Org-Prof-Chang/CPP-autograding-try-cpp/README.md

    * only change the allowed files to achieve this goal (see instructions below with specific rules).

 - The GitHub Actions should present a green marker when all tests are satisfied, and a red X when some (or all) of tests fail.
-    * **Advice:** You can click on the red X to verify which tests have failed (or if code didn't compile correctly) via Github repository Actions.
+    * **Advice 1:** You can click on the red X to verify which tests have failed (or if code didn't compile correctly) via Github repository Actions.
     * **Advice 2:** If no autograding test appear, contact instructor.

 ## Instructions